CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/getting-started.md

 By participating, you’ll gain practical experience in building AI-driven solutions, deploying machine learning models, enhancing customer interaction, and improving operational efficiency.
 Whether you're working with Azure's data services or integrating cutting-edge AI capabilities, this hackathon offers an excellent opportunity to refine your skills and contribute to innovative business solutions.

-## Learning Objectives
+## Hackathon Objectives

 By participating in this hackathon, you will:

-- Learn to use Azure data services like SQL Server and Azure Machine Learning to restore and analyze data.
-You will also create
+- Gain Practical Experience with Azure Data Services and Machine Learning to restore and analyze data.
+You will also create machine learning pipelines to detect and address data issues.
 - Integrate Azure Vision Studio and Machine Learning to build AI models for image recognition.
 Learn how to develop applications that allow users to search for products based on images.
 - Build and transform data pipelines in Azure Machine Learning, train machine learning models, and deploy them to detect data issues, enhancing data-driven business solutions.
-- Learn to apply the Retrieval-Augmented Generation (RAG) pattern to generate and process documents, and use Azure Cognitive Services to extract structured data from unstructured formats like PDFs.
+- Apply the Retrieval-Augmented Generation (RAG) pattern to generate and process documents and use Azure Cognitive Services to extract structured data from unstructured formats like PDFs.
 - Develop advanced search capabilities using the RAG pattern and create Node.js applications that enhance data retrieval and improve systems like inventory management.

 ## Hackathon Format: Challenge Based